zhiyuli/subset_nwm_data_scripts/README.md

 ## Version naming convention:
 "1.1.2", where "1.1" means NWM Ver1.1 and "2" is the version of this library.

+## Workflow:
+user-provided polygon --> Spatial Query module* --> stream comids & reservoir comids & grid cells --> Subset & Merge module --> regional NetCDF files

+*: Spatial Query is optional if user directly provides stream comids & reservoir comids & grid cells

+## Usage
+See demo.py in source

+The copy of the resulting NetCDF files of a huc_12 watershed (comid: 160102040504) for date 20170327 can be found at https://www.hydroshare.org/resource/734533a9e08c494aa28d2d0e688e2c06/

 ## Limitations
 1)Currently this library DOES NOT support subsetting the following files: